jiaming-cs/CCSE-Hackathon-2020-Online-Assessment-System/README.md

 # Hackathon-2020

-This repository is built for KSU CCSE 2020 Hackathon Magmutal Challenge.
+This repository is built for KSU CCSE 2020 Hackathon Magmutual Challenge.

 ## Usage